TorbjornLarsson/CRISPR-Drawr/README.md

 # CRISPR-Drawr - a CRISPR design tool

 ## User instructions
-CRISPR-Drawr suggest guides and primers, and conveniently output design tables with ranks using specificity scores for on- and offtarget effects.
+CRISPR-Drawr suggests guides and primers, and conveniently output design tables with ranks using specificity scores for on- and offtarget effects.

-CRISPR-Drawr uses the CRISPOR package for Virtualbox, see http://crispor.tefor.net/downloads/ .
-To download and run hg38 analyses at leat 8 GB RAM is recommended.
+CRISPR-Drawr uses the CRISPOR package for Virtualbox, see http://crispor.tefor.net/downloads/.
+To download and run hg38 analyses at least 8 GB RAM is recommended.
-You run CRISPR-Drawr from the commandline.
+You run CRISPR-Drawr from the command line.

 ## Software licenses
 Note that CRISPOR usage is free only for academic or non-profit organisations.